vaughany/vcms/README.md

 ## Better Linux installation

 By default, the Receiver runs the web page and API on `127.0.0.1` ('localhost') on port `8080`.
 These are fair defaults, but won't work outside your computer.
 Both programs allow you to specify the IP address and port to use with the `-r` flag.

+As of v0.0.10 you can force the use of a pre-shared key, so that data sent without it is rejected.
+There's also a helper function to generate one for you.

 1. To run Receiver on a different IP address and/or port: